This feature is available only with Barracuda Web Application Firewall version 7.6 or higher.

-- Version 6 supports varied addressing types (unicast, anycast, multicast, link-local, sitelocal and global).
+- Version 6 supports varied addressing types (unicast, anycast, multicast, link-local, sitelocal, and global).

 - IPv6 addresses can be associated with one or more interfaces.

 The leading zeros can be omitted within each 16-bit hexadecimal block, and written as 0 instead of 0000, 100 instead of 0100 and 10 instead of 0010.
 These zeros can be further compressed and replaced with double-colon (::) to make IPv6 address notation less cumbersome.
-Double-colon can be used only once to compress an IPv6 address, either in the beginning, middle or end.
+The double-colon can be used only once to compress an IPv6 address, either in the beginning, middle or end.

 Example: FEDC::FEDC:E4BF:100:10 is equivalent to FEDC:0000:0000:0000:FEDC:E4BF:100:10